Spiegie/Spiegie/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Michael Spiegelhalter
+My name is Michael Spiegelhalter.
+I studied Microsystem Technologie at the OTH Regensburg (Germany).

 I love Technologie of all kinds.
 For example I have build an 8-bit Processor, to learn more about Processors in general.
 I like Transimssiontechnologies like LORA-WAN.
 I'm interested in the organisation of a developmentprocess (DevOps).
 I love Open Source, because it gives me many options, to learn different approaches to solve Problems.